This Plan has been prepared by the Friends of Easter Craiglockhart Hill.

 Posters could also be used as part of a strategy to reduce dog fouling and to encourage dog owners to act responsibly by keeping dogs on a leash around nesting sites.

 The text and photos for the ‘War Poets Trail’ leaflet were provided by the Friends Group with design and printing carried out by Edinburgh Napier University.
-The leaflet is available to people who visit the War Poets Collection at the Craiglockhart campus of Edinburgh Napier University and can also be collected from the leaflet stands at the Craiglockhart Tennis Centre and the Water of Leith Visitor Centre.
+The leaflet is available to people who visit the War Poets Collection at the Craiglockhart campus of Edinburgh Napier University.
 The leaflet is also handed out at events and activities.

-Action: Distribute ‘War Poets Trail’ leaflets and reprint/ redesign as required.
+Distribute ‘War Poets Trail’ leaflets and reprint/ redesign as required

-Action: Redraft the text of the leaflet, redraw the map and explore funding sources.
+Redraft the text of the leaflet, redraw the map and explore funding sources (see People Friendly Trails project proposal on Page 32)

 Voluntary work on the Local Nature Reserve has taken many shapes and forms:

-- Other volunteer contributions have come from ‘The Dirty Weekenders’ (Edinburgh Universities Conservation group), from the CSO team, from the Green Team, from corporate groups, from local Scouts and from Duke of Edinburgh Award students
+Other volunteer contributions have come from ‘The Dirty Weekenders’ (Edinburgh Universities Conservation group), from the Community Payback team, from the Green Team, from corporate groups, from local Scouts and from Duke of Edinburgh Award students.

-- The volume of voluntary work will need to increase as the area of the Local Nature Reserve expands and as more land management tasks are taken on in anticipation of community ownership.
-A ‘Hill Work Squad’ could be recruited.
-They would commit to a specified number of volunteer hours per year and could be deployed to deal with the specific tasks that arise in each season month – planting and pruning in the spring, strimming and meadow management in the summer, leaf clearing and path improvements in the autumn.
-Maintenance responsibilities could be gradually devolved with advice and training from the Estates Team of the Council
+The volume of voluntary work has increased as the area of the Local Nature Reserve has expanded and as more land management tasks have been devolved from the Council to the Friends Group.
+A ‘Hill Work Squad’ has been recruited and had more than 30 members by the summer of 2019.
+The squad members are invited to monthly sessions over the course of the year with tasks varying according to the season – planting and pruning in the spring, strimming and meadow management in the summer, leaf clearing and path improvements in the autumn.
+A continued phased devolution of maintenance responsibilities is planned with advice and training from the Forestry and Natural Heritage section of the Council.

-- Dog walkers and other regular visitors to the Local Nature Reserve already operate as an informal ‘Hill Watch’ and report anything unusual or untoward.
-This could be formalised if these ‘regulars’ were given information about how and when to contact other services such as the Council, the SSPCA and the Community Police.
-They could report directly about fallen or dangerous trees, fly-dumping, fire raising, vandalism and injured or dead birds and animals
+Dog walkers and other regular visitors to the Local Nature Reserve have always reported anything unusual or untoward either to the Friends Group or to the relevant authorities.
+This has been formalised into a ‘Hill Watch Scheme’.
+Members of the scheme are provided with briefing sheets which tell them how and when to contact other services such as the Council, the SSPCA and the Community Police.
+They could, for example, report directly about fallen or dangerous trees, fly-dumping, fire raising, vandalism and injured or dead birds and animals.

 Various different events have been organised over the years.